JithinKS97/dynamic-learning/readme.md

 # Dynamic Learning

-This is dynamic leaening webapp built on meteor and react
+This is dynamic learning webapp built on meteor and react

 ## Authors